-Enterprise organizations often face challenges when managing employee access to resources such as:
+Enterprise organizations often face challenges when managing workforce access to resources such as:

 - Users may not know what access they should have, and even if they do, they may have difficulty locating the right individuals to approve their access

 - Once users find and receive access to a resource, they may hold on to access longer than is required for business purposes